The Philippines is now a missionary sending nation as Christianity declines in the U.S.

 In 2019, CCF had over 100,000 members and 70 satellites in the Philippines.
 It has 600 small groups in East Asia and over 12,000 house churches and small groups in South Asia.

-CCF International satellites are located in 40 countries, including churches in Australia, Canada, France, Germany, HK, Italy, Japan, Kuwait, Macao, Malaysia, Netherlands, New Zealand, Norway, Oman, Poland, Qatar, and Saudi Arabia and Singapore.
+CCF International satellites are located in 40 countries, including churches in Australia, Canada, France, Germany, HK, Italy, Japan, Kuwait, Macao, Malaysia, Netherlands, New Zealand, Norway, Oman, Poland, Qatar, Singapore, and Saudi Arabia.